 The Board of M&A Standards is the governing body of the M&A Leadership Council.
 The Board is made up of highly experienced M&A experts from a variety of sectors.
 Current and past Board members have come from organizations like American Express and Cisco.
 Board members guide the Council's activities and evaluate each CMAS candidate's experience forms.

 Some experience forms get published in our online library, available only to CMAS certificants.
 Your evaluator will determine whether your submission meets the standards for publication.
 Writing should be clear, concise and free of errors, and you should be sure to focus on completed deals that are verifiable in the public domain.
 And finally, completely anonymize the deal to ensure that you don't reveal any sensitive or proprietary information.

 The CMAS credential was developed to recognize M&A professionals with deep deal experience.
 Thus we encourage every CMAS candidate to earn at least 100 credits through experience.
 That usually means submitting at least two experience forms.

 How long do I have to take the exam?

 Once you have registered for the exam, you may take it at any time.
 However, once you start the exam, you have 72 hours to complete it.
 During that time, you may sign in and out as often as you like.
 You are welcome to use the anthology of M&A textbooks provided as a reference during the exam.

 What is on the exam?

 The CMAS exam has 75 questions and focuses on the fundamentals of mergers and acquisitions.
-When you register for the program, you'll receive an anthology of M&A books in either electronic or hard copy.
-These books are your best study guide for the exam.
+This information is based on the set of books you received when you registered for the program, rather than the candidate's experience.
 A set of sample exam questions is available to help you prepare.